mattben/mattben.github.io/mendo.md

 	</tr>
 </table>

-##### I graduated with a AS in Mathmatics in S 04 and attempted to continue my college education at Cal Poly SLO.
-Due to a death in the family I withdrew from the school and moved home to help out.
-While there, I finished up some more GE courses at Mendocino College.
+##### I graduated with a AS in Mathmatics in S 04 and attempted to continue my college education at Cal Poly SLO...
+That didn't go so well, so I moved home and finished up some more GE courses at Mendocino College.

 <table  border="1" frame="box" width="100%" class="table">